tapis-project/documentation/source/technical/jobs.rst

 Logging should be considered up front when defining Tapis applications to run under Docker.
 Since Jobs removes Docker containers after they execute, the container's log is lost under the default Docker logging_ configuration.
 Typically, Docker pipes *stdout* and *stderr* to the container's log, which requires the application to take deliberate steps to preserve these outputs.

 An application can maintain control over its log output by logging to a file outside of the container.
 The application can do this by redirecting *stdout* and *stderr* or by explicitly writing to a file.
-As discussed in :ref:`dir-definitions`, the application always has read/write access to the host's *execSystemOutputDir*, which is mounted at /TapisOutput in the container (see next section).
+As discussed in `dir-definitions`_, the application always has read/write access to the host's *execSystemOutputDir*, which is mounted at /TapisOutput in the container (see next section).

 On the other hand, applications can run on machines where the default Docker log driver is configured to write to files or services outside of containers.
 In addition, Tapis passes any user-specified *log-driver* and *log-opts* options to *docker run*, so all customizations_ supported by Docker are possible.